Rehcra001/SolidWorks-API/README.md

 into text boxes.
 Each text box label will show the Global variable equation name.

-Change which ever value you want and click rebuild
+Change which ever value you want and click rebuild to rebuild in SolidWorks